As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 During these winter months with less light, some people are affected with SAD, which can make everything feel even more stressful and depressing.
 Other seasons bring other challenges.

-During the summer when the kids are out of school, if you work full time and your kids are younger, then you have to deal with childcare issues.
+During the summer when the kids are out of school you have your hands full caring for the kids while also working full or part-time.
 You may find that you’re having to pay more money for childcare.

 You may have the stress of having to take kids to various activities.
 During the spring when school breaks roll around, you may find yourself also having to come up with childcare solutions or entertainment then, too.